Custom Software Development & the Benefits for Your Business

 We take for granted the creative freedom that comes with running a business.
 You can pick the type of business you want to run, where you run it, who you run it with, and so on.
 But what if the world didn’t work that way?
 What if you could own a coffee shop, but couldn’t hand-pick your staff?
 Or the city where it would be located?
 Business owners wouldn’t accept restrictions like these.
 And yet, when it comes to software, they do.
 All the time.

-A great example of this is what Dominos Pizza has done in the last few years to enable it’s continued growth and success.
-Starting with it’s “Pizza Tracker” tool, and followed up with similar innovative custom software products, they were able to use the power of custom software to provide unique value to their customers.
+Take Dominos Pizza.
+They have used a custom application to enable their continued growth and success.
+Starting with their “Pizza Tracker” tool, and followed up with similar innovative custom software solutions, they were able to use the power of custom software to provide unique value to their customers.

 Pre-built software packages exist for a reason.
 They do serve a valuable purpose.
 For many programs, it makes sense to go with established software solutions.
 For example, CRMs, ERPs, or instant messaging platforms translate well into almost any business.
 What custom software can do though is connect those platforms and use them to integrate into the specific workflow of your business.

-Social media platforms are cheap for users, because they serve large numbers of customers at once.
-If social media companies had to dedicate an employee to servicing each one of their customers individually, costs would go up.
-Similarly, customized software costs more than garden-variety software, because of the extra work necessary to accommodate individual businesses.
+Customized software solutions, of course, cost more than garden-variety software because of the extra work necessary to accommodate individual businesses.
 However, the adaptability of a custom product negates the need to update and change to new products over time.
-This translates into savings, and more time and energy that can be dedicated to more important aspects of your business.
+This translates into savings through business efficiencies on the custom tool and no more monthly licensing fees for the generic solutions.
+Additionally, you’ll havemore time and energy that can be dedicated to more important aspects of your business.

 Popular computer programs are subject to constant scrutiny.
 Your business might have no relationship with Microsoft, for example, but if you use Windows computers, or Word, or any of their services, you’re subject to the vulnerabilities in their software.
 Because so many companies use these software packages, hackers are constantly looking for those vulnerabilities.